OpenMS/pyopenms-docs/docs/source/glossary.rst

     ESI
     electrospray ionization
-        Electrospray ionization (ESI) is a technique used in :term:`MS` to produce ions.
+        Electrospray ionization (ESI) is a technique used in MS to produce ions.

     MS2
     MS/MS
     tandem mass spectrometry
-        Tandem :term:`MS` is a technique where two or more mass analyzers are coupled together using an additional reaction step to increase their abilities to analyse chemical samples.
+        Tandem MS is a technique where two or more mass analyzers are coupled together using an additional reaction step to increase their abilities to analyse chemical samples.

     TOF
     time-of-flight